TBD54566975/did-dht/spec/spec.md

 ## Interoperability With Other DID Methods

-As an **OPTIONAL** extension, some existing DID methods can leverage `did:dht` to broaden their feature set.
-This enhancement is most useful for DID methods that operated based on a single key, compatible with an [[ref:Ed25519]] key format.
+As an **OPTIONAL** extension, some existing DID methods can leverage `did:dht` to expand their feature set.
+This enhancement is most useful for DID methods that operate based on a single key and are compatible with the [[ref:Ed25519]] key format.
 By adopting this optional extension, users can maintain their current DIDs without any changes.
 Additionally, they gain the ability to add extra information to their DIDs.
 This is achieved by either publishing or retrieving data from [[ref:Mainline]].